Ukrainian Navy: Lack of financing and neglect (1998–2014)

 From 1997 due to lack of financing and neglect most of the Ukrainian naval units have been scrapped or poorly maintained.
 By 2009, only the frigate Hetman Sahaydachniy, originally built to be a Soviet Border Guards ship, was capable of long endurance missions.

 Joint exercises of the Ukrainian Naval Forces and the Russian Black Sea Fleet resumed after a seven-year interval in 2010.

-Most of the Ukrainian naval assets, as those of the other branches of the armed forces, comprised mainly Soviet-era equipment.
+The Ukrainian naval assets, as those of the other branches of the armed forces, consisted mainly of Soviet-era equipment.
 No major plan for modernization emerged, except for a new corvette design completed in 2009 but not built.

 On 19 December 2008, United States Ambassador to Ukraine William B. Taylor, Jr. stated that Ukrainian Defense Minister Yuriy Yekhanurov and US Defense Secretary Robert Gates were discussing the purchase by Ukraine of one to three U.S. Navy frigates.

 In December 2009, the design for a new Volodymyr Velykyi-class corvette (designed exclusively by Ukraine and to be built at Ukrainian shipyards) for the Ukrainian Naval Forces was completed.
 That month the Ukrainian defense ministry and Chernomorsky Shipyard (Mykolaiv) signed a contract upon results of the governmental tender for corvettes.
 The Shipbuilding Research and Design Center (Mykolaiv) was selected the project developer.

 If built, the ship was supposed to operate in the Black and the Mediterranean seas.
-Her endurance would be 30 days, and a displacement of 2,500 tons.
+Her endurance would be 30 days, and her displacement 2,500 tons.
 Leading European arms manufacturers like DCNS, MBDA, and EuroTorp were to deliver weapons for the project.
 Commissioning of the lead ship was scheduled for 2016.
 There was a plan to build four corvettes before 2021.
-According to the corvette construction program approved by Ukrainian government in March 2011, the overall amount of program financing till 2021 would be about UAH 16.22 billion.
+According to the corvette construction program approved by Ukrainian government in March 2011, the overall amount of program financing till 2021 would be about ₴16.22 billion.

+In 2007 and prior to the 2014 Russian annexation of Crimea, 15,470 people served in the Ukrainian navy.